 When taking into account inflation, investing your money in 10-year Treasury notes at just 1.55% could be a very costly mistake.
 You are essentially willing to make no money after inflation and perhaps even lose money.
 The rush into the 10-year Treasury does not consist of small retail investors, but rather large institutions that are parking their money until a better opportunity arises.
 As a small retail investor, I would caution against following the large funds; in fact, I like to go against them.
 They are like massive boats; very slow to adjust once they start moving in one direction.

 One area that makes sense over an investment horizon greater than a decade consists of stocks that pay a good dividend yield.
 There are plenty of stocks that exceed the yield of the 10-year Treasury in addition to the possibility of capital appreciation.
 One area that most investors overlook is that of preferred shares.
 Preferred shares offer a higher dividend yield than common shares and carry some preferential treatment.
-Because they don’t trade as often, many investors aren’t aware … Read More
+Because they don’t trade as often, many investors aren’t aware of … Read More